danfmaia/CodeQuery-API/README.md

 - Analyse the code following a thorough CoT process.
 Use both endpoints.
 - Help me investigate and debug an issue in the code.
 - I need assistance in developing a new feature.
-- Query the main files and help me refactor them for better performance.
+- Query the main files.
+Then pick some method(s) refactor them for better performance.

 ```